Menu

 best_joke: str

-Quick check — predict the output: Three parallel branches return {"jokes": ["joke_A"]}, {"jokes": ["joke_B"]}, and {"jokes": ["joke_C"]}.
-What does state["jokes"] look like after all three complete?
+Quick check — guess the output: Three branches return {"jokes": ["joke_A"]}, {"jokes": ["joke_B"]}, and {"jokes": ["joke_C"]}.
+What does state["jokes"] look like after all three finish?
 Answer: ["joke_A", "joke_B", "joke_C"].
-The operator.add reducer concatenated them.
+The operator.add reducer joined them.

-Implementing the Map Phase — Fanning Out
+How Do You Build the Map Phase — Fanning Out?

 model = ChatOpenAI(model="gpt-4o-mini", temperature=0.7)